Working session 7: Reducing trade costs: why speedy legislative action on the Trade Facilitation Agreement is of paramount importance.

 • Joseph Hyacinthe Owona Kono, MP, Cameroon

-• Emma McClarkin, Member of the European Parliament
+• Emma McClarkin, Member of the European

 • Paul Rübig, Member of the European Parliament